matthewamaiale/mattsblog/content/blog/gap-year/index.md

   - [Zero to One](https://www.goodreads.com/book/show/18050143-zero-to-one?from_search=true&from_srp=true&qid=b6f0eXcwsU&rank=1) (Differentiate yourself)

 ## Become an expert in something unique
-Whether you decide to take off the year or only dedicate a few hours each week, you'll get to build moats — uniquely valuable skills.
+Taking time off lets build moats — uniquely valuable skills.

-Between both my part-time internships and gap year I learned how to raise a seed fund, invest in early stage startups, product management, and strategies.
+Between both my part-time internships and gap year I learned how to invest in early stage startups, do business development, and be an effective product manager.

 While none of these skills necessarily built off each other and my journey has been extremely non-linear, the diversity of perspectives helps me think more critically.

-For instance, working in Biz Dev at 2 startups gave me a unique perspective while due diligencing startups in venture capital.
+For instance, working in business development at the 2 startups gave me a unique perspective while due diligencing startups in venture capital.

 > “The challenge we all face is how to maintain the benefits of breadth, diverse experience, interdisciplinary thinking, and delayed concentration in a world that increasingly incentivizes, even demands, hyperspecialization” ― David Epstein